 But not in generosity.

-Nor in any wider sense of transaction…beyond the more hermetic reaches of the virtual world…
+Nor in any wider sense of transaction… beyond the simple arithmetical, and the more hermetic reaches of the virtual world…

 * – * – *